frobnitzem/psik/README.md

   backend/
     `<timestamp>`/
       spec.json  - JobSpec data
-      status.csv - timestamp,JobState,job\_id,info -- history for job state
+      status.csv - timestamp,jobndx,JobState,info -- history for job state
-          timestamp is a system local time (output of time.time() call) JobState is one of the values in :class:`JobState` job\_id is an integer sequence number of an instance of job.rc: 1, 2, ... info is an integer correponding to a scheduler job\_id or return status code
+          timestamp is a system local time (output of time.time() call) jobndx is an integer sequence number of an instance of job: 1, 2, ...
-      scripts/ - directory containing
+          JobState is one of the values in :class:`JobState` info is an integer correponding to a scheduler's jobid (for queued) or a return status code (other states) scripts/ - directory containing
-        pre\_submit.rc  - script to run before submitting job An error will prevent job submission.
+        pre_submit   - script run on submitting node once before submitting the first instance of the job
+                        An error will prevent job submission.
-        on\_start.rc    - script to run when job starts on\_fail.rc     - script to run from `job.rc` on failing exit on\_complete.rc - script to run from `job.rc` on successful exit on\_cancel.rc   - script to run on submit node after cancellation succeeds submit.rc - Submit job.rc to the backend. cancel.rc - Ask the backend to cancel job.rc.
+        on_active    - script to run when job starts on_completed - script to run from `job` on successful exit on_failed    - script to run from `job` on failing exit on_canceled  - script to run on cancelling node after cancellation succeeds submit       - Submit job.rc to the backend.
+                       Submit is provided with the job serial number as its only argument.

+        cancel       - Ask the backend to cancel job.rc.
+                       Has no effect if job has already completed / failed.

+                       Cancel is provided with a list of native job-ids as arguments.

-                    Has no effect if job has already completed / failed. job.rc    - script run during the job (working directory is ../work) work/ - directory where work is done may be a symbolic link to a node-local filesystem logs/ - directory holding logs in the naming scheme, stdout.1 - from first run of job stderr.1
+        job          - script run during the job (working directory is ../work) `job` is provided with the

+        run          - user's run-script -- invoked by job work/ - directory where work is done may be a symbolic link to a node-local filesystem log/  - directory holding logs in the naming scheme, stdout.1 - from first run of job stderr.1
            stdout.2 - from second run of job